What is Color Psychology?

 According to their findings, Red groups did better on tests of recall and attention to detail, like remembering words or checking spelling and punctuation.
 Blue groups did better on tests requiring imagination, like inventing creative uses for a brick or creating toys from shapes.

 The scientists concluded that tasks requiring enhanced memory and concentration are best done in a red room, while conducting a creative brainstorming session is most effective in a blue room.

 Where am I going with this?
 Colors affect your mood and emotions.
 They affect your opinions, they affect your actions and decisions, and they are an unavoidably important factor to take into account when optimizing the effectiveness of your website design.

 Tip 1: Color Influences Your Brand’s Perception

 Do you think it’s an accident that McDonalds chose a bright red background behind those iconic Golden Arches?
 Or that Blue Cross Blue Shield’s cross and shield are… blue?
 These are carefully and meticulously calculated brand decisions made by color psychology and branding experts.

-There’s a multitude of colors with a wide range of emotion-evoking connotation contrasts- But, here are a few of the basics and the boilerplate feelings they can evoke for a person:
+There’s a multitude of colors with a wide range of emotion-evoking connotation contrasts.
+But, here are a few of the basics and the boilerplate feelings they can evoke for the average person:

 Positives: Passion • Strength • Stimulation